auremoser/fellowship/log/daily_log.md

 ###COLLAB
 * booked travel for SRCCON + Digital Preservation/ Receipts submission
 * External Projects meeting midweek
-* sent savannah fund visualizations off
+* sent savannah fund visualizations off to Audrey in epic email; she'll be posting blog posts about this this week.
 * sent app archive outline to Ann ([outline](https://etherpad.mozilla.org/UQmtWD5qL5) + [presentation template](http://bit.ly/1kIZ4f2))
 * accepted to do an MIT Civic Media talk at the end of the month